-- 1. To support the College and its students by receiving, managing and distributing funds for scholarships and other educational purposes, - 2.
-To generate and strengthen communication and collaboration between the college and Foundation and business, industry, professional, civic and educational leaders in the communities served by the College, and - 3.
+- 1. To support the College and its students by receiving, managing and distributing funds for scholarships and other educational purposes; - 2.
+To generate and strengthen communication and collaboration between the College and Foundation and business, industry, professional, civic and educational leaders in the communities served by the College; and - 3.
 To advise the President with respect to educational programs.
+Members of the Foundation board also serve as the College's Regional Advisory Council.

-Removing the financial obstacles that bar students' access to education is the Foundation's driving force.
+Removing the financial obstacles that bar student access to education is the Foundation's driving force.
 Scholarships address not only the growing need for financial assistance, but also the perennial wish to celebrate achievement.